GaldinomvSF/Sentence-Analyzer/README.md

 1) Fork this repository and download it locally.
 2) On Eclipse use the File-> Import -> Existing project into Workspace -> Select the root of this repository.

 # Usage

-The file Reviews.txt

-1

-folder you downloaded this repository.

--> Import ProjectOpen Create an empty to your
+The file src/main/resource/file/reviews.txt contains several sentences with their respective score, scaling betweeen -2 and 2, where -2 is very sad/bad and 2 is very happy/good.
+This file can be updated or changed in order to give more accuracy for the responses.

+# Credits

-This was my homework assignment as part of the Data-Scrtrure Class from EDX - University of Pennsylvania.
+This project was a homework assignment I submit as part of the Data Structure & Software Design class from EDX - University of Pensylvania.
+This assignment was created by Professor: Chris Murphy.